xma711/notebook/linux/commands/sed/README.md

-sed
+Sed
 ------------------

-sed (stream editor) is a Unix utility that parses and transforms text, using a simple, compact programming language. sed was developed from 1973 to 1974 by Lee E. McMahon of Bell Labs, and is available today for most operating systems.
+Sed (stream editor) is a Unix utility that parses and transforms text, using a simple, compact programming language. sed was developed from 1973 to 1974 by Lee E. McMahon of Bell Labs, and is available today for most operating systems.

-reference: en.wikipedia.org/wiki/Sed
+Reference: en.wikipedia.org/wiki/Sed

 - usage